 The JVMI is a not for profit centre for research and documentation based in London which operates internationally.

 The prime objective of JVMI is to raise public awareness and to seek truth and justice about perpetrators of crimes against humanity in Iran, with focus on Iran’s 1988 massacre.
-We believe that public awareness of the massacre, leading to international condemnation of the perpetrators, will pressure the Iranian regime to desist from carry out crimes of a similar nature in current times.
+We believe that public awareness of the massacre, leading to international condemnation of the perpetrators, will pressure the Iranian authorities to desist from carrying out crimes of a similar nature in current times.

-While many of the perpetrators of Iran’s 1988 massacre continue to hold senior positions within the regime with impunity, we seek to bring these perpetrators of crimes against humanity to justice.
+While many of the perpetrators of Iran’s 1988 massacre continue to hold senior positions within the government and judiciary with impunity, we seek to bring these perpetrators of crimes against humanity to justice.
 We believe impunity emboldens the perpetrators and weakens the foundations of society.